mstable/MIPs/MCCP/mccp-11.md

 A new `IRevenueRecipient` will be deployed, with the following features:

-- ability to deposit `$mUSD` into Votium, once per two weeks
+- ability to deposit `$MTA` into Votium, once per two weeks
 - configurable `bribePct` variable, that determines the % of `$mUSD` held to be deposited into a child `IRevenueRecipient` (could be used for sending surplus bribe $ to for example buy CVX for longer term farming)
 - configurable `IRevenueRecipient`, initially set to be the existing [Buy & Make pool depositor](https://etherscan.io/address/0xa7824292efdee1177a1c1bed0649cfdd6114fed5)